 To ensure business performance and data security throughout the service process, field service companies need to use various technologies.
 Our implementation combines the Comarch FSM mobile app, system identity access management (IAM) and Internet of Things (IoT) elements.
-With these systems capabilities merged together, businesses may take advantage of an end to end, comprehensive solution which is modular by design and easy to implement.
+With these systems capabilities merged, businesses may take advantage of an end to end, comprehensive solution which is modular by design and easy to implement.

-With passive site access management, field service workers are able to optimize service visits with automatic assignments sent by beacons IoT elements.
-When the field worker enters the range of a Comarch beacon with an active instance of the field service mobile application, they are notified of the proximity of the object.
+With passive site access management, field service workers are able to optimize service visits with automatic assignments sent by beacons or other IoT devices (elements).
+When the worker enters the range of a Comarch beacon with an active instance of the field service mobile application, they are notified of its proximity.
 The technician receives a “preventive maintenance” notification, together with a new task visible in their schedule.
 Field staff can also display a detailed description of the object and perform remote diagnostics, with results readily available in the mobile device.

 The IAM endpoint sends data from the monitored area to the IAM server.
 Its inputs are connected to a set of access detectors (monitoring motion, temperature and humidity), while its outputs control electric locks and trigger systems.
 The entry authentication in a facility protected by IAM endpoint is performed by the tPro Mobile token application enabling user verification with PIN or pattern, which is installed on a device with an instance of FSM Mobile.
-That means the technician’s device is the only thing they need in order to access any places they have authorization for.
-Comarch FSM system triggered by sensors, can establish whether a person entering a protected area is in possession of the above applications and has the correct access rights, and decide to allow or deny access.
+That means the technician’s device is the only thing they need to access any places to which they have authorization.
+The system, triggered by sensors, can establish whether a person entering a protected area is in possession of the above applications and has the correct access rights, and decide to allow or deny access.

 Tell us about your business needs.
-We will find the perfect solution.
+We will find the perfect product for your challenge.